HeavyMedl/basek/README.md

 # basek.js
-Use an array to exceed the limits of single character alphanumerics to convert between bases exceeding 62.
+Use an array of multi-character alphanumeric symbols to convert between bases exceeding 62.

 ### Features
 - Convert between a potentially infinite number of bases using an array representation of an alphabet.